Living Off the Land Techniques

 Windows Management Instrumentation (WMI)

-Windows Management Instrumentation (WMI) is a scripting engine that is widely used within Windows enterprise environments to retrieve information and run administrative tasks on local and remote hosts.
+Windows Management Instrumentation (WMI)arrow-up-right is a scripting engine that is widely used within Windows enterprise environments to retrieve information and run administrative tasks on local and remote hosts.
 For our usage, we will create a WMI report on domain users, groups, processes, and other information from our host and other domain hosts.

 Quick WMI checks